hackclub/hackclub/CONDUCT.md

 These actions are explicitly forbidden in Hack Club spaces:

-- Expressing or provoking ...
+- Expressing or provoking:
-  - ... insulting, demeaning, hateful, or threatening remarks;
+  - insulting, demeaning, hateful, or threatening remarks;
-  - ... discrimination based on age, disability, gender, nationality, race, religion, sexuality, or similar personal characteristic;
+  - discrimination based on age, nationality, race, (dis)ability, gender (identity or expression), sexuality, religion, or similar personal characteristic;
-  - ... bullying or systematic harassment;
+  - bullying or systematic harassment;
-  - ... unwelcome sexual advances, including sexually explicit content;
+  - unwelcome sexual advances, including sexually explicit content.
-- Excessive advertisement of unnecessary or non-beneficial commercial products and services;
+- Excessive advertisement of unnecessary or non-beneficial commercial products and services.
 - Posting spam-like content that disrupts the environment of the community.

 ## Moderation & Enforcement